DesignLipsx/WinUI-3-Apps-List/README.md

 ### 📋   Disclaimer
 This list is solely a compilation of apps that adopt the WinUI 3 Design guidelines and does not consider the functionality or utility of the listed apps (the listed apps may or may not be useful).
 There may be other apps that follow WinUI 3 Design guidelines.

+- ⛔ Some indicators might be wrong as I interpreted if they're MW/MI/WI or not by the screenshots.
+Please report wrong indicators.
 - 🔗 The provided links might be from GitHub, GitLab, Telegram, XDA, Official website of the app and other various sources (I always try to provide GitHub links but some apps are not available on GitHub).
 Please report any broken links.*

 ### ➡️ Abbreviations